-^{} Maria Halasz was in attendance at audit committee and remuneration committee meetings by invitation.
+Maria Halasz was in attendance at audit committee and remuneration committee meetings by invitation.

-Information on Directors and Company Secretaries

-David King - Chairman (Non-executive)

-Qualifications - Fellow of The Australian Institute of Company Directors, Fellow of the

-Australian Institute of Geoscientists and a PHD in Seismology from the business ventures and developing them into attractive investment and/ or take-over targets.
+Information on Directors and Company Secretaries David King - Chairman (Non-executive) - Fellow of The Australian Institute of Company Directors, Fellow of the Qualifications Australian Institute of Geoscientists and a PHD in Seismology from the Australian National University.
+Experience - Experience in high growth companies and a track record in starting business ventures and developing them into attractive investment and/ or take-over targets.

-Australian National University.

-Experience - Experience in high growth companies and a track record in starting able at \$0.034 each).

 Interest in Shares and Options - Shares: 22,500,000 indirectly held.

-Options: 11,250,000 indirectly held (Expiry: 23 October 2016, exercis-
+Options: 11,250,000 indirectly held (Expiry: 23 October 2016, exercisable at \$0.034 each).
 Special Responsibilities - Chairman of the Remuneration Committee and Nomination Committee.

-Directorships held in other listed entities during the three years prior to the current year - Current directorships - Robust Resources Limited, Republic Gold
+Directorships held in other listed - Current directorships - Robust Resources Limited, Republic Gold entities during the three years prior to Limited the current year Previous directorship - Gas2Grid Limited and Ausmon Resources Limited and Sapex Limited, Eastern Star Gas Limited.
+Maria Halasz - Managing Director (Executive) Qualifications A Graduate of the Australian Institute of Company Directors; MBA, BSc in microbiology.

-Limited

-Previous directorship - Gas2Grid Limited and Ausmon Resources

-Limited and Sapex Limited, Eastern Star Gas Limited.

-Maria Halasz - Managing Director (Executive)

-Qualifications - A Graduate of the Australian Institute of Company Directors; MBA, BSc in microbiology.

 Experience - Over 19 years experience in biotechnology companies; initially working in executive positions in biotechnology firms, then managing investment funds and later holding senior positions in corporate finance specialising in life sciences.
 Interest in Shares and Options - Shares: 1,050,000 directly held.
 Shares: 5,700,000 indirectly held.
 Options: 7,000,000 (Expiry: 20 November 2014, exercisable at \$0.056 each) indirectly held.
 Options: 1,362,625 (Expiry: 23 October 2016, exercisable at \$0.034 each) indirectly held.

-Options: 5,000,000 (Expiry: 15 June 2017, exercisable at \$0.032 each)
+Options: 5,000,000 (Expiry: 15 June 2017, exercisable at \$0.032 each) indirectly held.

-indirectly held.

 (Shares in Advangen International Pty Ltd: 278,049, indirectly held).

-Special Responsibilities - Managing Director and Chief Executive Officer.

-Directorships held in other listed entities during the three years prior to the current year
+Special Responsibilities Managing Director and Chief Executive Officer.
+Directorships held in other listed None entities during the three years prior to the current year

-None

-Directors' Report Continued